xiaoyu2006/blog-source/source/_posts/Build-your-own-blog-with-Hexo-js.md

 date: 2020-07-21 09:00:00
 ---

 Since lots of my classmates/friends have their own blogs, I decided to build one too with [Hexo.js](https://github.com/hexojs/hexo).
+This guide can teach you how to build yours with Hexo.js.

 # Install Hexo.js